elaforge/karya/doc/background.md

-This has original motivation, general purpose philosophical arm-waving, and other somewhat irrelevant detritus.
+This has original motivation and general purpose arm-waving.
+The intent is that while the other documentation has specific "how to do this" or "how does this work" information, this is a place for bigger picture thoughts about design, and specifically more general problems, along with solutions which seem to fit them well, and those which don't.

 ### motivation

 I was motivated to create a music sequencer because of what I saw as a gap in the capabilities of existing software.

-As I see it, there are basically three categories of software systems for music writing: the mainstream MIDI sequencer or DAW (examples are Cubase, Logic, Ardour), staff notation programs (Finale, Sibelius, Lilypond), and language-oriented systems (csound, CLM, Supercollider).
-The DAWs and staff notation programs are standardized, monolithic, and more or less equivalent to each other (lilypond is the exception, also being in the language camp), but the the language systems are much more variable.
+As I see it, there are basically three categories of software systems for music
+writing: the mainstream MIDI sequencer or DAW (examples are Cubase, Logic, Ardour, Ableton Live), staff notation programs (Finale, Sibelius, Lilypond), and language-oriented systems (csound, CLM, Supercollider).
+The DAWs and staff notation programs are standardized, monolithic, and more or less equivalent to each other (lilypond is the exception, also being in the language camp), but the language systems are much more variable.
 Some focus on sound synthesis, some on score representation, and some on real-time synthesis or note production.
-Especially this last category has become very popular recently, examples are Tidal, Extempore, overtone and leipzig in clojure, etc.
+Especially this last category ("livecoding") has become popular recently, examples are Tidal, Extempore, Overtone.

-At the time, I was involved with Javanese and Balinese music, and none of the above categories seemed suitable.
-The mainstream DAWs only really support 12 tone equal tempered tuning, and anything outside that is distinctly second class---MIDI synthesizers can be retuned, but it's awkward, not standardized, and the sequencer doesn't understand it.
+For a long time, I've been involved with Javanese and Balinese music, and none of the above categories seemed suitable.
+The mainstream DAWs only really support 12 tone equal tempered tuning, and anything outside that is distinctly second class.
+MIDI synthesizers can be retuned, but it's awkward, not standardized, and the sequencer doesn't understand it.
 Beyond that, these kinds of music (as it seems are most kinds of music around the world) are based on a few core melodies from which other parts are derived with greater or lesser freedom.
 A DAW of course doesn't understand any of this, and since they are monolithic and not programmable, can't be made to understand any of it.

 The notation programs are also out.
-Primarily because I'm hoping to generate sound in addition to scores, but also staff notation is just not suitable.
+Primarily because I'm hoping to generate sound in addition to (or instead of) scores, but also staff notation is just not suitable.
 It can be forced, but it's awkward at best, omitting or obscuring important details and cluttering the page with irrelevant or misleading ones.
 The point of this kind of notation is to give to a musician who will understand it, so the further you deviate from standard practice the less useful it becomes.
+You could even make a case that staff notation is not that suitable for a lot of European-style music of the last hundred years or so, let alone other kinds, but the general impossibility of spelling reform shows how strong and valuable a widely recognized convention is.

 The various music programming languages could theoretically support the scales and proper relationships of core melody to derived parts.
-In practice they don't.
-They give you a blank piece of paper and the means to define your own, which is not much better than starting from scratch.
+In practice they only support what the original authors wrote libraries for, which is generally not notes and scales.
 For instance, some will claim that they support "all scales", when they really mean you can give pitch names arbitrary frequencies and do some modular arithmetic on them.
-Real scales are a bit more complicated than that, and reach deep into the music theory of whatever tradition they're embedded in.
-But the main issue with the languages is that they're text-only, generally expect you to edit with a standard text editor, and have no special support for editing notes.
+Real scales are more complicated than that, and reach deep into the music theory of whatever tradition they're embedded in.
+But the main issue I have with the languages is that they're text-only, generally expect you to edit with a standard text editor, and have no special support for editing notes.
 What this means is entering note lists by hand, and writing times and durations as numbers.
 It's very hard to write and read that way, especially if there are multiple parts which are aligned in time.
 To be sure it can be done, and you can look at a large lilypond score to see how it can work, but there's a reason that almost every kind of historical notation represents time spatially.
 So it's also no coincidence that the various languages tend to be used for algorithmic music or sound design, neither of which need note lists.

 Later I found that every other kind of music I encountered was not expressible, for all the same reasons.
 But even for equal tempered European-style music, mainstream sequencers are not very good.
-Writing for small ensembles using physical models, even the very modest amount of breath pressure data would quickly overwhelm Cubase's capabilities, leading to laggy editing.
-The amount of data is tiny compared to audio, so this is just that the program was not designed to expect any significant amount of control data.
-And aside from the performance problems, the editing is primitive.
+Writing for small ensembles using physical models driven by the Cubase sequencer, even the very modest amount of breath pressure data would quickly overwhelm Cubase's capabilities, leading to laggy editing.
+The amount of data is tiny compared to audio, so the problem is merely that the program was not designed to expect any significant amount of control data.
+Aside from the performance problems, the editing is primitive.
 You can draw curves by hand (if your hand is steady), or enter basic shapes, and align them by zooming in and squinting.
 Editing pitches and durations is also low level and imprecise.
 The design clearly expects you to record a live performance, with minimal editing afterwards.
 So if you have a MIDI keyboard, and are a skilled keyboardist, you can record keyboard music, or if you have a wind controller and can play it well, you can record woodwind music.
-Added to that is the fact that quite a lot of European-style music is not actually equal tempered and the situation seems hopeless.
+Added to that is the fact that quite a lot of European-style music is not actually equal tempered and the situation seems hopeless.[^1]

 Of course what people do in practice is that they mostly don't try to do those things.
 They develop new kinds of music for computers and electronics, which